bamay002/MileStone-Project-1/README.md

 add more comments to work

-try adding photo of selection of ui

-NEED TO FIX SCORING (ADDED A COMMENT TO WHERE MY CODE IS MESSING UP)

 need to add more to rock paper scissor to explain how i got my process / step by step needs to be updated

-want to have a reset button to reset screen and score ! look into that